hellenike/textbook/docs/preliminaries/alphabet/index.md

 ### Iota subscript
 When iota combines with long alpha, eta, or omega, one modern convention is to write it beneath the vowel as an “iota subscript,” which look like this:   ᾳ, ῃ, ῳ
-Some guides suggest pronouncing such combinations as a diphthong; in practice, I will not.
-But in writing the iota subscript is absolutely essential and cannot be ignored. [[Neel and Mary differ on pronunication]]
+Some guides suggest pronouncing such combinations as a diphthong; in practice, modern scholarsk commonly pronounce these identically to α, η, and ω.
+But in writing, the iota subscript is essential and cannot be ignored.